Buy the GCP R3 course & get a FREE eBook— your complete ICH-GCP R3 reference guide. Book Now →

 More Info

-PV Medical Writing of Periodic Benefit-Risk Evaluation Report (PBRER)
+Medical Writing of Periodic Benefit-Risk Evaluation Report (PBRER)

 PBRER preparation and submission requirements